benrondeau/agentic-developer-portal/README.md

 - **Toolbar** — context-sensitive buttons:
   - `running` → **abort** (immediate, marks the run aborted)
   - `done` with a PR result → **view PR #N**
+  - `done` with a report result → **view report** (opens the report viewer modal)
   - `error` → **re-run agent** (opens the confirmation modal in retry mode), **edit & retry**
-  - all states → **copy log**
+  - all states → **copy log** (button flips to "copied!" with a check icon for ~1.5 s on success)
   - non-running → **dismiss** (hides the run from the tab bar but preserves history)

 ### Global agents drawer

 Right-side overlay opened from the NavBar's agent counter.
 Lists every active and recently-finished run grouped by repo, with a live progress bar and elapsed timer per row.
+A row of filter chips at the top (`all` / `running` / `done` / `failed`) narrows the list, with live counts shown next to each chip.
 Clicking any row closes the drawer and navigates to that repo with the clicked agent pre-selected as the active tab — implemented by setting `?run=<id>` on the destination URL.

 ### Org drawer